eoas-ubc/eoas_hpc_edu/Readme.md

 2) open firefox or chrome and in one tab open:

        localhost:8500

-   to see the formated notebooks and
+   to see the formated notebooks

+   and in a second tab open

        localhost:9500

-   to access the running notebook server
+   to access the running notebook server, using the password "friend" (no quotes)

 3) To stop and remove all processes, containers and images: